sum

 Conjunction is encoded by the pair type.
 If you know that \(\phi_1\) is true and \(\phi_2\) is true, then \((\phi_1, \phi_2)\) is a term that shows that \(\phi_1 \land \phi_2\) is true.

-If we ignore the expressions above we take exactly the conjuction rules of natural deduction.
+If we ignore the expressions in the type checking rules, we take exactly the conjuction rules of natural deduction.

 You can generate Haskell terms that provide evidence for the natural deduction rules!